kataras/build-a-better-web-together/plugins.md

 ```

 An example of one plugin which is under development is the Iris control, a web interface that gives you control to your server remotely.
-You can find it's code [here](https://github.com/kataras/iris/tree/master/plugins/iriscontrol)
+You can find it's code [here](https://github.com/kataras/iris/tree/master/plugins/iriscontrol).

+Take a look at [the real plugins](https://github.com/iris-contrib/plugin), easy to make your own.